Mountain Laurel (Kalmia Latifolia)

 It is, I suppose for this reason that many nurseries, even those specializing in native plants, do not stock mountain laurel.
 I’ve never seen it at flower exhibitions, even the largest.

 It does not lend itself to landscaping or human control except for brief periods.

 The bush has the extravagant stretch of the tree rhododendrons.

-At a certain point of its knowledge alone, it escapes control by beginning to fail to thrive and declining in flower production.
+At a certain point of its ‘knowledge’ alone, it escapes human control by beginning to fail to thrive and declining in flower production.

-Sometimes it comes into bloom in May as here where, on either side of a white flowering mountain laurel, native, deciduous azaleas of pastel colours present themselves almost modestly.
+The mountain laurel comes into bloom in mid- or late May as above where, on either side of a white flowering mountain laurel, native, deciduous azaleas of pastel colours present themselves almost modestly.